n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 90
 ```

+After entering that in I got a success!

 ### Question 4

 > You can use the where operator with the Employees table to locate a specific